On the subregular $J$-rings of Coxeter systems: and the Coxeter diagram

 \subsection{Fusion $J_s$}

 In this subsection, we describe all fusion rings appearing in the form $J_s$ from a Coxeter system.
 Recall from Definition \ref{fusion def} that a fusion ring is a unital based ring of finite rank, so the algebra $J_s$ is a fusion ring if and only if $\Gamma_{s}\cap\Gamma_{s}\inverse$ is finite.
-It is easy to describe when this happens using Coxeter diagrams.
+It is easy to describe when this happens in terms of Coxeter diagrams.